alexandergrib/studious-guacamole/README.md

 * Log in to the website using my username and password.
 * Read newly added posts by other users.
-* Access My Account to be able to browse my posts, add new ones and edit/delete existing ones.
+* Access Profile Page to be able to browse my posts, add new ones and edit/delete existing ones.
+I would like to be able to update my details if need be.
 * Add comments to other people's posts.

 #### As an owner / admin of the website I want to be able to: